The Nine Lives of Melba Moore

 I stay in God's faith.
 That's my job now.
 You could call it a ministry.
 I give Him the first part of my day and then the last part of my day and He tells me what he wants the rest of the day to be like.
 I always win if I keep doing it that way...and anybody else who chooses to do it that way!

-One of the most talented and versatile performers of the last 40 years, Melba Moore has carved an impressive legacy on Broadway, television and radio.
+One of the most talented and versatile performers of the last half century, Melba Moore has carved an impressive legacy on Broadway, television and radio.

 A unique combination of beauty and talent, Moore began her career as a backing vocalist for such artists and Ashford & Simpson, Aretha Franklin and Dionne Warwick.
 Her big break came when she was offered a leading role in the Broadway production of the musical Hair.
 She was superb in the role, and opened the door for a generation of African American females on Broadway.
 Her performance in Hair resulted in other prime roles, including leads in Purlie (for which she won a Tony Award), Les Miserables, and Your Arm's Too Short to Box With God.

 Her national star began to rise in the 70s, as she arrived on CBS with the Summer replacement series The Melba Moore Show with then boyfriend, Clifton Davis.
 The show was a pioneering variety show with two African American leads, but a split between Moore and Davis hurt the likelihood for a more permanent spot for the show.
 Moore's star continued to shine as she became a successful recording artist, scoring a top 5 hit with her first release, "I Am His Lady."

 But her career stalled due to lack of strong management and direction.
 Around this time, she met and married Charles Huggins, who became her manager and who, with her, formed Hush Productions, one of the most influential production companies of the next two decades.